atharvbyadav/TheGuessingGame/README.md

-# 🎲 Guessing Game
+# 🎲 The Guessing Game

-Welcome to the **Guessing Game**, a fun and simple terminal-based game where you test your luck by guessing a random number between 1 and 10.
+Welcome to **The Guessing Game**, a fun and simple terminal-based game where you test your luck by guessing a random number between 1 and 10.
 Place your bets, make your guess, and see if you can turn your luck into credit or lose it all in the thrill of the game!

 ---